 I have been busily involved with The Eltham Readers group, my interview with Bernardine Evaristo author of Mr. Loverman can be found in the SEnine Magazine. (see page 29 on the link below)

-Last Saturday of November I will be joining the’ Bedlam Walk.
-A historical tour set in the grounds of the Bethlem Royal Hospital.
+Last Saturday of November I will be joining the Bedlam Walk.
+A historical tour within the grounds of the Bethlem Royal Hospital.

 © 2018 – 2022, ican6380.
 All rights reserved.